Covered Passages of Paris

 Galerie Vivienne

 Galerie Vivienne is one of the most beautiful and iconic and includes tea rooms, gourmet food boutique, antique bookshop, wine cellar and more.
-We found many students, probably art of architecture students, sketching the century old architecture.
+We found many students, probably art or architecture students, sketching the century old architecture.
 The arches, moldings, skylights, even the floors are all so worthy to sketch.

 Passage Verdeau